beating forsythia to spring’s flowering-shrub punch: a slideshow of earliest-blooming stars

-The woody-plant bloom schedule begins here in late January to mid-February, weather depending, and by late April look at what has already happened, or is currently under way.
+The woody-plant bloom schedule begins here in late January to mid-February, weather depending (update: in 2014 it was late March instead!), and by late April look at what has already happened, or is currently under way or about to pop.
 Follow the green links to the full plant portraits from the archives or another reference:

 - Witch-hazel, Hamamelis.
 Bloomed from late January through early April this year; the most defiant of all shrubs.

 - Pussy willows, Salix species.
 Great range of catkin colors and sizes, appealing to bees and other early pollinators.

 - Winter honeysuckle, Lonicera fragrantissima (photo above).
 A somewhat rangy but easy shrub that blooms extra-early with welcome lemony fragrance from whitish blooms.